tbali0524/cgtest/README.md

 * Running CGTest with the `--clean` option deletes all temporary and test output files from the previous run.
 * You can easily add test cases for other puzzles (even outside CodinGame).
 * You can change the directory structure and the naming conventions `CGTest` is using out of the box.
 However you will need to tweak the config file a bit.

+### Important

+Some CG test cases have an expected output with trailing spaces in a line.
+Some code editors remove the trailing whitespaces automatically when you open these `.txt` files, resulting failing test runs as your codes output would be no longer identical what is stored in the expected test output file.

+__Turn off__ such false autocorrection for `.txt` files.
+The provided `.editorconfig` and `.vscode/sewttings.json` files already contain the correct settings, other editors might need different actions.

 ## Configuration file